Atom (Ryan Choi): Fictional character biography

-Ryan Choi was involved in the search for the missing Ray Palmer, traveling into the restored Multiverse along with Donna Troy, Jason Todd and a Monitor nicknamed "Bob".
+Ryan is involved in the search for the missing Ray Palmer, traveling into the restored Multiverse along with Donna Troy, Jason Todd and a Monitor nicknamed "Bob".
 Literally plucked back to New Earth, he leaves his role of dimension-hopper to Kyle Rayner, returning to defend Ivy Town from a monster invasion.
 Later he is led to a mistaken belief that Ray Palmer has become an egocentric madman, and Ryan himself may be only a pawn of his mad fantasies.
 This is later revealed to be a ploy by Ray's old nemesis, Chronos.
 The All New Atom series ended with issue #25, when Ryan, with some help from the returned Ray Palmer, is able to discern between the truth and the lies fed by Chronos and his new assistant, Lady Chronos, a former sweetheart of Ryan turned to crime.
 Ryan eventually discovers that Ray Palmer never knew of Choi: instead the bio-belt was a tainted gift from Jia, and the Ray Palmer letters a clever forging by Chronos, meant to force Ryan into accepting the Atom mantle, and taking the blame for the staging menaces sent against the city.
 However, due to Ryan's ability into sorting out the mess, besting the Chronos couple and restoring Ivy to normalcy, Ray finally gives him his blessing.

 Ryan expresses his desire to find a new identity for himself, since Ray, despite giving him his blessing earlier, had resumed using regularly his Atom identity.
 In Justice League: Cry for Justice #1, Ray and Ryan are seen fighting Killer Moth together, and at the end of the battle both of them show respect towards each other, with Ray asking Ryan to continue using the Atom name.

 Brightest Day

-In Brightest Day, Deathstroke kills Ryan and uses his bio-belt to resurrect Jericho.
-In Convergence, Ryan is revealed to have survived by entering the microscopic universe and is resurrected after transferring into a clone body.
+During the Brightest Day event, Ryan is murdered by Deathstroke and his new team of Titans during their first mission.
+His corpse is then delivered in a matchbox to Dwarfstar, who is revealed to be the person who hired the Titans.
+His death caused some minor controversy, given both its timing and the supposed "lighter" new direction of DC Comics.
+A short time after Ryan's death, Deathstroke is briefly shown dismantling his bio-belt for an unknown purpose.
+In an interview done during Comic-Con International 2010, Titans writer Eric Wallace stated that Ryan's death would have major repercussions for the team, and would bring the Titans into conflict with the wider DCU.

+Ray Palmer eventually finds Dwarfstar in a hospital, where he confesses to hiring Deathstroke to kill Ryan.
+Armed with this knowledge, Palmer leaves to inform the Justice League, but not before telling Dwarfstar that Deathstroke will likely kill him for his betrayal.
+Ray seriously injures Deathstroke for killing his friend, but the Titans ultimately escape due to the intervention of Isis and Osiris.
+It is revealed that Deathstroke dismantled Ryan's bio-belt, intending to use its technology to heal his son Jericho.